Table of Contents

 Perhaps the most important thing you'll take away from this French Bulldog breed profile is that human contact is necessary for this breed.

 Be sure you have adequate time to spend with one before adopting.
 They love to be held and snuggled, and most Frenchies won't pass up a chance to lounge in your lap while you watch television.

 One of the best things about Frenchies is their small stature.
 This makes them ideal for dog owners living in smaller homes, such as apartments, and great travel companions.

 Although they are full of energy, you won't need much space to entertain your French Bulldog.

 Unlike large breeds, you can play a game of tug with these dogs in the comfort of your living room.
 This French Bulldog breed profile will give you all the information you need to care for your Frenchie properly.

 French Bulldog Breed Profile

 Main Characteristics of French Bulldogs

 For many people who want a loving lap dog, they have turned to the French Bulldog.
-The breed's easy going nature and willingness to please have become a fast favorite amongst city dwellers, elderly and even young families with little children at home.
+The breed's easy-going nature and willingness to please have become a fast favorite amongst city dwellers, the elderly, and even young families with little children at home.

 Size of French Bulldogs